quality-liquid/cupid_code/Documentation/Design/HighLevel/new-high-level-team3.md

 ### **Client**

 Our system prioritizes user flexibility by accepting requests from a wide array of Operating Systems and User-Agents.
-Whether users prefer iOS, Android, macOS, Windows, or various Linux Distros, and choose Chrome, Edge, Firefox, etc. as their preferred User-Agent, our platform is equipped to seamlessly accommodate their preferences.
+Whether users prefer iOS, Android, macOS, Windows, or various Linux Distributions, and choose Chrome, Edge, Firefox, etc. as their preferred User-Agent, our platform is equipped to seamlessly accommodate their preferences.

 The linchpin enabling this versatility is the implementation of HTTPS (Hypertext Transfer Protocol Secure).
 HTTPS plays a pivotal role in ensuring a secure and reliable connection between Cupid Code and our clients.
 This encryption protocol encrypts the data exchanged between the client and server, safeguarding it from potential threats or unauthorized access.